 Despite being several miles west of the Hudson, in Paterson, a clear day will afford spectacular views of the New York skyline.
 All in all, Lambert Castle has something for everyone.
 It offers tranquility, history, and fabulous surroundings at any time of the year.

 One of our favorite picks for where to propose in new jersey.

 Cape May Winery

 Although New Jersey is a relative newcomer to wine production, the Cape May Winery produces some excellent wines.
-Best of all, you can tour the winery and sample lots of the produce!
+Best of all, you can tour the winery and sample lots of produce!
 Although access to some parts is restricted unless in a guided tour, in order not to damage the vines, there are lots to see and do at Cape May both before and after your proposal.
 But to simply class Cape May as “just a winery” would be very misleading.
-It is a beautiful, tranquil location with lots of places just to sit and relax, have a bite to eat and a glass of wine.
+It is a beautiful, tranquil location with lots of places just to sit and relax, have a bite to eat, and have a glass of wine.

 If you do choose to take the sampling tour, it might probably be best if you propose before starting!

 Even if you don’t enjoy wine, the winery is a beautiful place to pop the big question.

 Nobody has done more to promote New Jersey in music than Bruce Springsteen.
 His early life in Asbury Park features through his vast catalog, and the Watermark does its best to live up to the Boss’ love of the place.